umeboshi2/paella/pages/system-uuid.md

 the uuid, rather than the name.
 This needs to be true for the late command script as well.

+### Preseed and late command files

+Preseed files on the server are referred to by uuid.
+The url for the late command script is also retrieved by uuid.

+### Retrieve machine data

+The GET request for a machine's data needs a url with the uuid included.
+A machine's data cannot be retrieved by the name of the machine.

 ### Salt Minion

 The salt minion id will be the name of the machine, which will be unique.
 It seems to be too cumbersome to use the uuid as the minion id when maintaining configurations.

 ## Network Discovery of UUIDs